Crisis Leadership in Higher Education (Online)

 Disorderly protests.
-Hostage situations.
 Extreme weather.
 Violence on campus.
+COVID.
+And – whatever the next crisis will turn out to be.

-It's impossible to control whether a crisis will happen at your institution.
-However, you can control the way you react to it and learn to handle it in a way that will protect your students and your institution's reputation.
+It's impossible to control whether and when a crisis will happen at your institution.
+However, you can control the extent to which you are prepared for it and the way you react to it – and you can learn approaches that will help you to protect your students, faculty, and staff … and your institution's reputation.

-Our Crisis Leadership in Higher Education program will help you respond to crises effectively, develop protocols and practices that minimize the potential for future occurrences and inspire confidence in the long-term success of your institution.
+Our Crisis Leadership in Higher Education online program will help you prepare for and respond to crises more effectively, develop protocols and practices that minimize the potential for future occurrences and inspire confidence in the long-term success, survivability, and resilience of your institution.

 Strategies for a Crisis

-Crisis Leadership in Higher Education gives you critical information about proactive training and planning so you can implement effective crisis management systems in advance of a critical event.
-The program is designed by faculty from the Harvard Graduate School of Education and Harvard Kennedy School.
+Designed by faculty from the Harvard Graduate School of Education and Harvard Kennedy School, Crisis Leadership in Higher Education gives you critical information about proactive training and planning so you can implement effective crisis management systems in advance of a critical event.

 Crisis Leadership in Higher Education will provide you with: